 Enters the seminary in Dakar.
-However, the French principal exhibits racist attitudes which clash with Senghor's outspokenness.
+However, the French principal exhibits racist attitudes which clash with LS's outspokenness.

 LS moves to the secular French lycée (academic secondary school) in Dakar, from which he graduates in 1928.
 His outstanding record wins him prizes and a scholarship to the elite Lycée Louis-le-Grand in Paris.

 LS meets the Martinican poet Aimé Césaire and the French Guianan poet Léon Gontran Damas, two men who will later help Senghor form his philosophy of Négritude.

 LS earns his bachelor's degree from the University of Paris.